Marianne's Response

 Redbud trees – mature

-Redbud trees – started from seeds dropped on ground (less than 6 inches high currently)
+Redbud trees – started from seeds dropped on the ground (less than 6 inches high currently)

 Rose of Sharon – mature

-Rose of Sharon – started from seeds dropped on ground (less than 3 inches high currently)
+Rose of Sharon – started from seeds dropped on the ground (less than 3 inches high currently)

-Armstrong Gold Maple – 5 foot tree on way from nursery
+Armstrong Gold Maple – 5-foot tree on the way from the nursery

-American Sycamore – 5 foot tree on way from nursery
+American Sycamore – 5-foot tree on the way from the nursery

 I will buy whatever is best for each plant.
 Please advise.
 Thank you.